 Our editors independently research, test, and recommend the best products and services; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

-The Sheraton Internacional Iguazu Resort is situated in the heart of the Iguazu National Park on the Argentine side and within walking distance of the spectacular Iguazu waterfalls facing Devil's Throat.
-Highly rated, the hotel has 176 guest rooms and four suites, business traveler services and meeting and event services.
+The Gran Melia Iguazu (Formerly The Sheraton) is situated in the heart of the Iguazu National Park on the Argentine side and within walking distance of the spectacular Iguazu waterfalls facing Devil's Throat.

-120 rooms furnished with all comforts and good taste.
-The Cataratus restaurant and snack bar serve the most delicious international cuisine.
-Cataratas Hotel also makes arrangements for events and conventions.
-15 minutes away from the falls on the Argentina side.
+15 minutes away from the falls on the Argentina side, Belmond Hotel Das Cataratas has 120 rooms furnished with all comforts and good taste.
+The Cataratas restaurant and snack bar serve the most delicious international cuisine.
+The hotel also makes arrangements for events and conventions.

 Perhaps the most popular luxury hotel on the Argentine side of the falls, with all the modern amenities you would expect from wifi to a pool and spa.
 Guests wanting to gamble will find plenty to amuse them at the casino.